gordonbates/rock_paper_scissors/README.md

 ### Wireframes

-I used Balsamiq to wireframe the project in Desktop and Mobile mockups
+Balsamiq was used to wireframe the project in both Desktop and Mobile mockups.

 Desktop: